seal-io/docs/docs/application/environment.md

 Within the environment, you can manage the resources, including adding resources, deleting resources, and modifying resource configurations.

-1. Click `Application Management` in the navigation bar, switch to the corresponding project, and select the environment that needs to be managed.
+1. Click `Applications` in the navigation bar, switch to the corresponding project, and select the environment that needs to be managed.
 2. Manage the resources in the environment under the `Resources` tab.

 For more details on resource management, please refer to [Resources](/application/resource).